Stateware/Dav3i/doc/FrontEndArchitecture.md

  * Third Party Resources: Google Charts API and jVectorMap were chosen for their performance and feature sets, as well as their ease of use under the terms of the GPL.

 #####Data Structures

+ * ASDS: The ASDS was chosen because data for an area selection composed of both single or multiple countries can be stored losslessly (advantage over not storing bounds for multiple selection in discarded ASDS design) and flexibly, allowing us to call countries/regions one at a time and simply inserting in the list, rather than modifying a static array and potentially contaminating data (advantage over rigid array indices of discarded ASDS design).
+This also allows us to sum country/region data client side and simplifies the client/server interface.

+*Discarded ASDS Design*
  * ASDS: The ASDS was chosen as the ideal setup for parsed data, as it is a uniform structure that serves all of our unique use cases for parsed data.
 This way, the parser can run as a single function with low cyclomatic complexity.
 Additionally, in the event that we may want to display a single time series of a sum of multiple countries, the ASDS will adequately serve that purpose under the single country/region scheme, as it receives the summed data from the server.

+When parsed data is returned from client_parser.js, it is returned as a 3D array, with each index meaning a different thing, based on context.

+For data A[x][y][z], x always refers to the stat that matches its enumerated value in stat reference list.

+**Scheme 0:** A[x][y][z]: Used for single country/region area selection, for stats that do not include bounds.
+ * y is unused, but still exists in the data structure to ensure a uniform return type from the parser.
+The stat value exists in the row y = 1, for uniformity with scheme 1.
+ * z corresponds to the stat value at time t = 1980 + z.

+**Scheme 1:** A[x][y][z]: Used for single country/region area selection, for stats that include bounds.
+ * y corresponds to upper bound when y = 0, the stat's value when y = 1, and lower bound when y = 2.
+ * z corresponds to the value of the upper bound, stat value, and value of the lower bound at time t = 1980 + z.

+**Scheme 2:** A[x][y][z]: Used for multiple country/region area selection.
+ * y corresponds to country, enumerated based on the order in which it was queried.
+ * z corresponds to the stat value at time t = 1980 + z.

+For a single country/region area selection, both schemes 0 and 1 will be used, with each being used dependent on whether the stat has upper and lower bounds.
+This is checked using the stat reference list.
+For multiple country/region area selection, scheme 2 will be used for all stats.
+*end of discarded design*

  * Lookup Table Structure: The lookup table structure was chosen for its simplicity in being able to index CC2, name, and HMS value for each country/region by its CID.
  * Stat Reference List: The stat reference list's setup as a 1D array is ideal as it is easily used to enumerate the x indices of the ASDS, allowing each module to correctly interpret the parsed data.
  * CID Reference List: The CID reference list's setup as a 1D array is ideal because it can easily be used to retrieve names from the lookup table and generate an accurate legend for the graphs.